nandobike/nandobike.github.io/_books/the-theory-and-practice-of-gamesmanship.md

 ---
 layout: book-shelf
-title: The Theory and Practice of Gamesmanship
+title: "The Theory and Practice of Gamesmanship"
 author: Stephen Potter
+date: 2024-10-13
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 categories: novels
 tags: